jitendrapitchuka/SmartContactManager/README.md

 Using cloudinary we save image to cloud by using public id .
 Using this public id we will fetch image url (methodName in code : getUrlFromPublicId)

 ## Created customed annonation @Validfile

+## Used pagination

+## findByUserAndNameContaining
+containing means like